mengjiann/pywakealexa/README.md

 ## Features

-- Runs on a Raspberry Pi 3 Model B (Have not had the chance to try earlier models, I probably won't.)
+- Runs on a Raspberry Pi 3 Model B and macOS (Have not had the chance to try earlier models, I probably won't.)
 - Customizable wake word (Default is JARVIS)
 - Playback functionality e.g. mute, stop, next, quiet (turn volume down), louder (turn volume up)
 - Runs 24/7 so you can get help when you need it